devzeeh/pdf-tutorial-Golang/README.md

 - **maroto** - For structured documents like invoices and reports

 The project is designed for **newbies and developers who just started in Go** and want to learn how to work with PDFs using Go.
 Each example is explained in the code to help you understand and implement PDF features in your own projects.

+---

+## Acknowledgments
+This tutorial was developed with the assistance of *Claude*.
+The examples, code structure, and documentation were created through collaborative prompting to ensure beginner-friendly, comprehensive learning materials for the Go community.